How To Turn Drive Shaft By Hand?

 Here are some common mistakes people make when turning a drive shaft by hand:

-Not wearing proper protective gear.
+Not wearing proper protective gear

-When turning a drive shaft by hand, it’s important to wear gloves and eye protection to avoid getting hurt.
+When turning a drive shaft by hand, it’s crucial to wear the right protective gear.

 Using too much force

-Not checking for obstructions.
+Not checking for obstructions

 Turning the wrong way